Teach For America

-For the past sixteen years, Tony Ashton has worked in education in both rural and urban communities across the country.
-In 2015, Tony launched Teach For America’s (TFA) newest region in Idaho, where he currently serves as executive director and manages a team to support over 30 corps members and 50 alumni working in communities throughout the state.
+For the past 20+ years, Tony Ashton has worked in education in both rural and urban communities across the country.
+In 2015, Tony launched Teach For America’s (TFA) region in Idaho, where he currently serves as executive director and manages a team to support over 165 leaders working in communities throughout the state.
 As a native of Utah, he spent much time exploring Idaho and is passionate about addressing educational inequity in rural communities in the state.

 Prior to moving his family of four – which has since expanded to five – across the country to Idaho, Tony served as the managing director of District and School Partnerships for TFA’s Massachusetts region where he led the organization’s partnership and growth strategy.
 Before that, Tony oversaw accountability for charter schools as part of the Massachusetts Department of Elementary and Secondary Education Charter School Office.